Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 14,000 Gold
 - Dagger

-**Nightstalker**: When you kill a creature with _Duskblade of Draktharr_, it casts invisibility on you.
+**Nightstalker**: Whenever a creature you've dealt damage to with _Duskblade of Draktharr_ in the past 6 seconds dies, it casts invisibility on you.
 Once this effect has ben used, it cannot be used again until 30 seconds pass

 **Deep Wounds**: Whenever you hit a creature that are unaware of your presence. you, _Duskblade of Draktharr_ deals 2d6 additional force damage.